obibabobi/MWAITmeasurements/README.md

 The most likely cause for this behavior is that the NMIs that should terminate the measurements never reach the kernel module.

-A possible reason for this is that something is interfering with the delivery of the NMIs we configured the HPET to generate.
+A possible reason for this is that something is interfering with the delivery of the NMIs the HPET has been configured to generate.
 A likely suspect in that case is the Intel IOMMU driver.
 Please try the following kernel startup parameter:
 ```